A dwelling in a green area having a 7 star NatHERS rating

 Click this link to see the NCC 2022 adoption dates under your state.

-Energy Rating Report
+FAQ for Energy Rating Report

 For a medium-sized house (approximately 160m2), it will take us 2 to 3 days to finish the NatHERS energy rating report.
 The degree of complexity of the building’s geometry and its features is a determining factor in the final star rating project deadlines.